socketio/socket.io-website/source/get-started/chat.md

 }
 ```

-Now, in order to easily populate the `dependencies` with the things we need, we’ll use `npm install --save`:
+Now, in order to easily populate the `dependencies` with the things we need, we’ll use `npm install`:

 ```
-npm install --save express@4.15.2
+npm install express@4.15.2
 ```

 Now that express is installed we can create an `index.js` file that will setup our application.